chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 like any other Chef resource and gives no hint of the fact that it abstracts a DSC resource other than the prefix in the name `dsc_resource`.

-The second approach is that taken by `dsc_script` and `dsc_mof`, in which the recipes embed the DSC or MOF languages within the recipe.
-Whether the language is embedded literally in the recipe as the string value of a resource attribute, or it is implied by the presence of a path attribute with a value set to that of a file ending in a suggestive `.ps1` or `.mof` extension, the step outside of the Chef / Ruby language environment is evident.
+The second approach is that taken by `dsc_configuration`, in which the recipes embed the DSC or MOF languages within the recipe.
+Whether the language is embedded literally in the recipe as the string value of a resource attribute, or it is implied by the presence of a path attribute with a value set to that of a file ending in a suggestive `.ps1` extension, the step outside of the Chef / Ruby language environment is evident.
 If that PowerShell or MOF code was not simply re-used but authored specifically for use in the recipe, then the author will have essentially been developing the cookbook in two languages simultaneously, perhaps in some way like the use of both HTML and JavaScript languages in web browsers.